We don’t have the exact college decision-date details & dates yet, but we’ll update this article as soon as the specific dates are available.

 Harvard is among the top institutions, not just in the U.S. but the entire world!
 Unfortunately, a highly selective and competitive admissions process is the price you must pay for a world-renown education.
-With an acceptance rate of merely 5%, Harvard is one of the most difficult universities to get admitted to.
+With an acceptance rate of 3.41%, Harvard is one of the most difficult universities to get admitted to.

 It takes an extreme amount of dedication and consistent performance in all aspects of the application to fully craft an application profile that would convince the admission committee to let you get into a place like Harvard!

 By now, you might be wondering: “how long does it take for the sacred judgment to come out after I submit everything?”
 There’s no need to worry!
 This article will discuss all you need to know about Harvard and give you an in-depth breakdown of how long it takes for admission decisions to come out.

 Harvard University is one of the eight Ivy League schools.
 Due to its educational excellence, vibrant and engaging campus communities, and a strong commitment delivering the best experiences for its students, Harvard is considered by many to be the most prestigious and professionally promising post-secondary university in the country.

 Harvard was founded all the way back in 1636.
 Today there are a total of 35,276 students who study at Harvard, and more than 400 thousand alumni.
 These statistics reveal how impactful and prominent Harvard University is.

 Harvard is also one of the most selective colleges in the U.S. Harvard University has an overall acceptance rate of merely 3.41%, the lowest of all Ivy League schools, and tied with Stanford University for the second-lowest of all schools in the U.S.